elastic-rs/elastic/README.md

 [Docs](http://kodraus.github.io/rustdoc/elastic_macros/)

-Provides compiler plugins and macros for the `elastic_types` crate, such as parsing a date format to an array of [Items](https://github.com/lifthrasiir/rust-chrono/blob/master/src/format/mod.rs#L161) at compile-time for efficient runtime date parsing.
+Provides compiler plugins and macros for working with other `elastic` crates.
+Macros relevant to specific crates are feature-gated, but you don't normally need to worry about this.

 ### elastic_types